-Sadly, due to the Covid situation, the 2020 festival had to be cancelled, but 2021 will be an even bigger and better festival, with at least 44 sets of shanty singing groups attending – up from 27 in 2019, coming from all over the UK.
-Also performing are Teignmouth’s very own Sea Shanty singing group, the Back Beach Boyz.
-In addition there are over 20 Maritime themed family friendly presentations & exhibitions.
+2023 will be an even bigger and better festival, with around 50 sets of shanty singing groups attending from all over the UK, and the tall ship “Pelican” moored in Teignmouth Harbour all weekend.
+In addition there are around 15 Maritime themed family friendly presentations & exhibitions.

 As well as all the totally free to attend events over the Saturday and Sunday, Friday evening sees the new feature of a paid concert at the Teignmouth Pavillions, featuring headliners “Kimber’s Men”, ably supported by the wonderful singing due that are “LocTup Together” and the ever popular “Captain’s Beard” who wowed audiences at the last festival.